dspeterson/dory/doc/detailed_config.md

 removed.
 Its purpose is to provide compatibility with legacy infrastructure at if(we).

-Now that you are familiar with all of Bruce's configuration options, you may find information on [troubleshooting](../README.md#troubleshooting) helpful.
+Now that you are familiar with all of Dory's configuration options, you may find information on [troubleshooting](../README.md#troubleshooting) helpful.

 -----